What... (i.e. camp, dance class, birthday party)

 260 Chestnut Ridge Road, Mount Kisco

-Adopt a Sugar Maple: Adopt a sugar maple at Westmoreland and learn first-hand how to produce delicious syrup from maple sap.
+Adopt a Sugar Maple: Throughout February and March.
+Adopt a sugar maple at Westmoreland and learn first-hand how to produce delicious syrup from maple sap.
 Families, groups, and individuals are welcome to adopt one of Westmoreland’s sugar maple trees for the sugaring season.
 Participants should plan to attend a series of programs on Feb.
-3, March 3, and March 9 or 10.
-Each family will receive free admission (4 people max) to SugarFest 2013 (see below), and one bottle of maple syrup produced from Westmoreland’s maple trees Members: $60; Non-members: Become a member to participate (family membership or higher).
-Availability is limited; limit one tree per family.
-Call or email to register.
+8, Feb.
+22, and March 8 or 9.
+Each family will receive free admission (four people maximum) to SugarFest 2014 (see below), and one bottle of maple syrup produced from Westmoreland’s maple trees. $75 for members only.
+Only 10 trees are available for adoption (limit one tree per family) so early registration is highly recommended; call or or email [email protected] to register.

 Tapping the Sugarbush: Feb.
-3 at 10:30am, 12:30am, and 2:30pm.
-Families who have adopted a sugar maple should attend one of the day’s sessions to pick their tree and learn how the sugaring process begins.
+8 at 10am.
+Families who have adopted a sugar maple should attend to pick their tree and learn how the sugaring process begins.
 Tips for selecting the proper tree and hands-on instruction for tapping will be the focus of the visit.
 Each family will select and tap their adopted tree with the equipment provided.

-Sap to Syrup: March 3, 1pm.
+Sap to Syrup: Feb.
+22 at 1pm.
 Families who have adopted a sugar maple will learn to turn maple sap into maple syrup with an in-depth look at the collection and cooking process.
 This will also be a great chance for families to visit “their” tree to check in on how much sap the tree has produced to date.

 More Fun